John-Nagle/maptools/NOTES.md

    Sculpt impostors working.
    Need to generate sculpts with max, instead of min, so rocks in water are above the water line.
+[DONE]

+2023-10-02

+   Wrote LSL script to look at uploaded sculpt textures and collect info to send to server.
+Wrote SQL for region_impostor table.
+   Need to write Rust server to handle uploads and queries.
+   - Queries needed "what viz_group is this region in", "give me all JSON for this viz_group", and "give me all JSON".
+   - Upload needs some thought.
+     - Need authentication for upload.